-This is perhaps the most critical aspect of a good test automation implementation.
-The decisions you make during the ‘Build’ phase of the implementation will impact you throughout your automation life-cycle.
-This means the initial building out phase of a proper test automation implementation requires a number of things which we will be covering in this section of the our blog series: Best Practices for Achieving Automated Regression Testing Within the Enterprise
+Perhaps the most critical aspect of an effective test automation implementation, the Build phase is where it all begins.
+The decisions you make during the this phase of the implementation will impact you throughout your automation life-cycle.
+This means the initial building out phase of a proper test automation implementation requires decision making based on your specific situation (covered in our post discussing Automation Best Practices.

 Next, there must be an exploratory phase of testing the application and inspecting the elements to evaluate the effort needed to build out automated test case.
 Lastly, environmental details need to be agreed upon so that test cases are built to the same standards and specifications as the application.
 The good news here is that Awetest is flexible enough to allow for sudden changes in your automation (and underlying Development) process but “design” and “architecture” decisions made during the Build phase will impact the time, effort & performance of your automation infrastructure in the future.

 Bottom Line: Automation is a development exercise and should be treated as such.

 Based on our experience here are some of the key learning and findings for Building your automation from the ground up:

 Before diving head first into automation, be sure you understand the monetary, time, and resource investments needed to properly implement test automation in the development / QA cycle of your company.
 To help you get started, the Awetest team provides a range of professional services that include Quickstart, Migration, and By-the-Hour Guidance packages to help companies build their test automation implementation from the ground, or port previously built test cases into the Awetest system to the eventual routine maintenance always needed for keeping everything running smoothly.

 Choose a hybrid testing framework that supports Data and Keyword-driven Testing as well as Modularity and Model-based Testing.
 With Awetest’s ‘Assets’ tab, spreadsheets and custom method libraries can be saved and called from within automation test cases.